 Typical septic systems begin with an underground tank that’s divided in two.
 Raw sewage comes from your house and enters the first half of the tank.
 Digestion begins here, allowing most of the solids to become liquefied.
 Indigestible solids settle out on the bottom of this first half of the tank.
 Liquid effluent flows to the second half of the tank where more digestion happens before the liquid moves out into perforated pipes buried below soil level downstream of the tank.
 This area of soil is called the weeping bed or leaching bed, and it’s the most vulnerable part of any septic system.
 I’m told that 90% of the purification of waste water happens as the roots of grass and other green plants feed on the effluent, and I’m inclined to believe it.
 I can tell you from observation that the water in the second half of a septic tank is far from pure, while samples of water taken from the far end of a weeping bed are clear and odour free.
 At least until the weeping bed stops working, that is.

-The problem with septic systems is that the small round stones and soil around the perforated, underground pipes in the leaching bed eventually stop allowing liquid to flow through it.
-Failure to pump out your septic tank every two or three years is one reason this might happen sooner than it should.
+The problem with septic systems is that the small round stones and sandy soil around the perforated, underground pipes in the leaching bed eventually stop allowing liquid to flow through it.
+Failure to pump out your septic tank every three to five years is one reason this might happen sooner than it should.
 I’ve also been told by more than one septic system installer that powdered laundry detergent is much more likely to cause a plugged weeping bed than liquid detergent.
 Laundry lint can cause problems in some cases too, but so can ordinary, everyday use of your septic system.
 In fact, even with careful use and diligent pump outs, the stone and soil immediately around the buried, perforated pipes will eventually become colonized with a growth of slimy, impervious microbes, developing what’s called a “biomat” that stops water from seeping away.
 Regardless of the cause of septic system clogging, the effect is the same.
 Nasty fluid backs up and overflows from the tank as outflow of sewage can’t keep up with inflow.
 This is what happened at my place back in 2011, and it’s the point where things usually get very expensive and very messy, though it doesn’t have to.

 I first noticed problems when I lifted the lids off of the pressure-treated wooden boxes I’d built over my septic tank to make access easier for pump outs.
 There was a faint odour of sewage in the area at the time, and I knew this meant trouble.
 That’s when I saw 12 inches of sewage sitting on top of the concrete septic tank.
-That’s about two feet higher than the level should have been if proper drainage was happening, and I braced myself for the $10K job of tearing up my weeping bed with a backhoe, pulling out the old pipes and impervious soil, then replacing everything and waiting two or three years for the grass to get back to normal.
+That’s about two feet higher than the level should have been if proper drainage was happening, and I braced myself for the $10K to $2oK job of tearing up my weeping bed with a backhoe, pulling out the old pipes and impervious soil, then replacing everything and waiting two or three years for the grass to get back to normal.
 Yikes!
 Ten thousands dollars is easy to spend on a new septic system, not to mention the additional inspection and certification requirements that some places impose on homeowners with new septic systems.
 While your existing system will be grandfathered and not require regular inspections, the moment you get a new system you might need to pay a couple of hundred dollars a year to have a uniformed expert come out and make sure your system is working to municipal standards.
-With these kind of stakes involved, it prompted me to take a gamble that I discovered online.
+With these kind of stakes involved, it prompted me to take a gamble that I developed.

 After hoping in vain that my problem was a clogged tank outlet hole (it does happen sometimes, but not this time for me) I did a Google search for “clogged septic systems”.
 I knew alternatives to a complete weeping bed rebuild existed, and I hoped to find one that looked promising enough to try.
 In the end I did.
 It cost more than $400, but it didn’t deliver lasting benefits.

 Normally, I wouldn’t spend $419 on a couple of pounds of bluish green powder, but it was the promise behind the product and the costly and messy alternative that made me try.
-The product I bought is called SeptiCleanse, and it’s touted as a bacterial culture that’s specially bred to eat the disgusting, slimy stuff that stops weeping beds from working.
+The product I bought is called SeptiCleanse, and it’s touted as a bacterial culture that’s specially bred to eat the disgusting, slimy biomat that stops weeping beds from working.
 You flush packets down the toilet (the powder is contained in water soluble, plastic-like bags), it inoculates the sewage in the tank, and the microbes multiply, happily eating gunk and getting things flowing again.
 That’s the theory.
 Don’t believe it.